MicrosoftDocs/quantum-docs/articles/how-to-manage-quantum-workspaces-with-the-azure-cli.md

 > [!TIP]
 > If you don't remember the exact name, you can view the entire list of quantum workspaces in your subscription using  `az quantum workspace list -o table`.

-After you delete a workspace, you will still see it listed while it's being deleted in the cloud.
+After you delete a workspace, it is still listed while it's being deleted in the cloud.
 However, the `provisioningState` property of the workspace changes immediately to indicate that it's being deleted.
 You can see this information by using the `show` command:

    ```azurecli
    az quantum workspace show \